 For the youngest children, we have a Preschool and Kindergarten program onsite.

 We are equipped with twenty-five classrooms and a computer lab.
 We also have a dedicated science building with two classrooms.
-Thanks to the generosity of our volunteers, we have one of the first children’s libraries in Cambodia.
+Thanks to the generosity of our donors, we have one of the first children’s libraries in Cambodia.

 The greatest expense that NHCC faces at Our Village is food.
 We prepare 1,100 meals every day to feed the children, staff and volunteers and each month we use 5,000 kilograms (11,000 pounds) of rice.